bhavink/databricks/gcpdb4u/security/Configure-VPC-SC.md

 ## During workspace creation, Why do we need to use ANY_SERVICE_ACCOUNT in order to create databricks workspace specific buckets?

-At ws creation we create two storage buckets:
+At ws creation Databricks create's two storage buckets:

 `projects/[cust-project-id]/buckets/databricks-[workspace-id]`